 Lower/Middle School Faculty

-BA, Bard College
+Waldorf Teacher Certification, Sunbridge Institute; BA, Bard College

-eighth GRADE TEACHER
+EighTH GRADE TEACHER

-BA, Spanish Literature and English Literature, Minor in Art History, Earlham College; MA, Education, Antioch University; Waldorf Teacher Certification; Certificate in Curative Education (Camphill Special Schools); New Hampshire Teaching Certificate, Grades 1-6
+MA, Education, Antioch University; Waldorf Teacher Certification; BA, Spanish Literature and English Literature, Minor in Art History, Earlham College; Certificate in Curative Education (Camphill Special Schools); New Hampshire Teaching Certificate, Grades 1-6

 Elizabeth has been working in the field of Waldorf Education for over 20 years.
 She began her journey working with children with special needs in a residential Waldorf setting in 1992; worked as a tutor, substitute, and handwork assistant at the Monadnock Waldorf School in Keene, NH while she was working on her advanced degree; and then took her first class, a First Grade, at the Waldorf School of Baltimore, carrying the class through Eighth Grade.